Gatiens/butter-desktop/blog1.md

 ### last steps listed for if i had troubles with previous steps

-1. sudo npm install -g bower grunt-cli
--sudo listed as required for first time
+1. sudo npm install -g bower grunt-cli sudo listed as required for first time
 2. cd desktop
-- this gave me error because there is no package.json file on desktop. don't know why they asked to do this.
+this gave me error because there is no package.json file on desktop. don't know why they asked to do this.
 3. npm install
 4. bower install
 5. grunt lang